Gothic War (535–554): Reigns of Ildibad and Eraric

 Belisarius' departure left most of Italy in Roman hands, but north of the Po, Pavia (which became the new capital of the Ostrogothic Kingdom) and Verona remained unconquered.
 Soon after Belisarius' breach of faith towards them became apparent, the Goths, at the suggestion of Uraias, chose Ildibad as their new king and he re-established Gothic control over Venetia and Liguria.
 Justinian failed to appoint an Italian commander-in-chief.
 The Roman armies neglected military discipline and committed acts of plunder.
-The new imperial bureaucracy made itself immediately unpopular by its oppressive fiscal demands.
+The new imperial bureaucracy made itself immediately unpopular with its oppressive fiscal demands.
 Ildibad defeated the Roman general Vitalius at Treviso but after having Uraias murdered because of a quarrel between their wives, he was assassinated in May 541 in retribution.
 The Rugians, remnants of Odoacer's army who had remained in Italy and sided with the Goths, proclaimed one of their own, Eraric, as the new king, which was unexpectedly assented to by the Goths.
-Eraric persuaded the Goths to start negotiations with Justinian, secretly intending to hand over his realm to the Empire.
+Eraric persuaded the Goths to start negotiations with Justinian, secretly intending to hand over his realm to the empire.
 The Goths perceived his inactivity for what it was and turned to Ildibad's nephew, Totila (or Baduila), and offered to make him king.
 Totila had already opened negotiations with the Byzantines but when he was contacted by the conspirators, he assented.
 In the early autumn of 541 Eraric was murdered and Totila proclaimed king.

 Early Gothic successes

 Totila enjoyed several advantages: the outbreak of the Plague of Justinian devastated and depopulated the Roman Empire in 542; the beginning of a new Roman–Persian War forced Justinian to deploy most of his troops in the east; and the incompetence and disunity of the various Roman generals in Italy undermined military function and discipline.
 This last brought about Totila's first success.
 After much urging by Justinian, the generals Constantinian and Alexander combined their forces and advanced upon Verona.
 Through treachery they managed to capture a gate in the city walls; instead of pressing the attack they delayed to quarrel over the prospective booty, allowing the Goths to recapture the gate and force the Byzantines to withdraw.
-Totila attacked their camp near Faventia (Faenza) with 5,000 men and, at the Battle of Faventia, destroyed the Roman army.
+Totila attacked their camp near Faenza with 5,000 men and, at the Battle of Faventia, destroyed the Roman army.
 Totila marched into Tuscany, where he besieged Florence.
 The Roman generals, John, Bessas, and Cyprian, marched to its relief but, at the Battle of Mucellium, their numerically superior forces were defeated.